Parental leave – 808-IPG-014

 Text description of Figure 3

 The image describes the time frame for a combination of maternity and parental leaves for the mother and parental leave for the other parent.
 The mother takes 17 weeks of maternity leave and the child remains hospitalized for 10 weeks.
-The mother takes 11 weeks parental leave when the child is released from the hospital.
+The mother takes 11 weeks parental leave, starting the day the child is released from the hospital.
 When the child has been at home for 20 weeks, the other parent takes 58 weeks of parental leave.
 In between the parental leaves, a nanny is with the child for 9 weeks.
 The total of both parents' parental leave is 69 weeks.
 The total of maternity leave and both parents' parental leave is 86 weeks.

 However, their combined parental leave periods must not exceed 71 weeks, in accordance with subsection 206.1(3).